ethpandaops/optimism-package/README.md

     - blockscout
 ```

-Additionally, you can spin up multipl L2 networks by providing a list of L2 configuration parameters like so:
+Additionally, you can spin up multiple L2 networks by providing a list of L2 configuration parameters like so:

 ```yaml
 optimism_package: